citp/privacy-policy-historical/c/ch/che/checkmyfile.com.md

 #### Contacting checkmyfile about privacy

-  1. you can email our Data Controller, who is also our Joint Managing Director: [barry.stamp@checkmyfile.com](mailto:barry.stamp@checkmyfile.com)
+  1. you can email our Data Controller, who is also our Operations Director: [ian.carpenter@checkmyfile.com](mailto:ian.carpenter@checkmyfile.com)
   2. you can write to

-Barry Stamp
+Ian Carpenter
-Joint Managing Director
+Operations Director
 checkmyfile
 Chynoweth House
 Trevissome Park
-Blackwater
 Truro
 Cornwall
 TR4 8UN